 As energy tariffs dominate the national conversation, consumers find themselves making tough choices.
-This winter will be a challenging time for both homeowners and businesses, so it's understandable to look for better energy deals.

 Before you think about switching energy supplier, it's important to understand what it involves and how much money you could realistically save.